 'It is a beautiful act of worship'

 The word ‘Zakah’ means the amount of wealth a Muslim must pay to particular categories of underprivileged people, if their annual wealth exceeds a specific amount.
+Zakah is the third pillar of Islam.
+Linguistically, it means “to purify.”
+By paying Zakah a Muslim purifies his or her wealth by sharing it with others.

 Zakah is neither a tax nor a charity (although many people these days view Zakah as a religious tax, that view is very wrong), it is an obligation to fulfil for each and every Muslim that meets the criteria, and something for which we will be accountable to Allah directly on the Day of Judgment.